opendocsg/slw-judgments-backfill/2003_SGHC_5/report.md

  It is possible that one of the persons who came to demand payment did mention that my husband should make payment in Yishun.

 14     In her grounds of judgement, the district judge considered this discrepancy between Chua and Loo’s evidence to be immaterial and found that it did not affect the veracity of Chua’s evidence.
 The district judge was fully entitled to come to such a conclusion.
-As I held in _Sundara Moorthy Lankatharan v PP_ [1997] 3 SLR 464, there is no rule of law that the testimony of a witness must be believed in its entirety or not at all.
+As I held in _Sundara Moorthy Lankatharan v PP_ <span class="citation">[1997] 3 SLR 464</span>, there is no rule of law that the testimony of a witness must be believed in its entirety or not at all.
 So long as the inconsistencies were minor in nature, or related to minor issues, it did not undermine the evidence in respect of key issues.

 15     Here, the main issue was Chua’s identification of Tay as the man he had liaised with in relation to the loan.
 The propriety of the identification parade was not in dispute.
 As such, the main question was whether Chua was telling the truth.
 In assessing Chua’s credibility, the district judge noted that there was no motive for him to lie in order to frame Tay.
 If it was indeed a set-up, there would have been no need to mention the third person ‘Ah Kau’.
 Furthermore, Chua was not the person who made the initial police report.
 It was his wife who made a complaint to the police and she did not know Chua’s whereabouts at the time.
 Chua only came forward a month later when the security personnel at his work place informed him that he was being sought by the police.